Skip to content

 Health Sciences play a central role in the lives and wellbeing of people around the world, and as these fascinating fields develop, there are opportunities for professionals from all kinds of backgrounds to play a key role improving the lives of others.
 We offer a wide range of programmes which can provide options to students who wish to make a difference in these areas.

-Practice placements are an integral part of our programmes where students will spend part of their course learning in practice, applying the knowledge and skills they are learning at university.
-The opportunity to learn while taking on the roles and responsibilities of the workplace allows our students to put the theory they have learned at University into practice and develop their practical skills within a real environment.
+Practice placements are an integral part of the University of Lincoln Health and Social Care programmes.
+Students can spend part of their course learning in practice, applying the knowledge and skills they are learning at the University.
+The opportunity to learn while taking on the roles and responsibilities of the workplace allows our students to put the theory they have learnt at the University into practice and develop their practical skills within a real environment.

 Explore Our Facilities in 360°